-In meditation you are able to release attachment and cleanse your mind into a higher level of sharpened performance.
+In meditation, you are able to release attachment and cleanse your mind into a higher level of performance.

 In cognitive theory, this process of conscious release can also be referred to as detached mindfulness.
-Detached mindfulness is intended to isolate your mind from unnecessary thinking as well as thoughts that aim to restrict the energy of your moment.
+Detached mindfulness is intended to isolate your mind from unnecessary memtal processing and thoughts that tend to restrict the quality of your moment.

 How Detached Mindfulness Works

 Imagine a stressful scenario.
-Provided it isn’t bad enough to hurt you, allowing the situation to naturally play itself out would be a much more productive response than it would be to focus your energy towards it or to add a certain meaning.
+Provided it isn’t bad enough to hurt you, allowing the situation to naturally play itself out would be a much more productive response than it would be to focus your energy towards it or to add a certain meaning or outcome.

-When something does not require your action in order to improve the situation, mindful observation is often the healthiest way to deal with it.
+When something does not require your action in order to improve the situation, mindful observation can often be the most productive way to deal with it.
 Consider it a separate object that isn’t personally related to you.
-The circumstance will start to fade and lose traction.
+The circumstance will start to lose traction.
 Before you know it, you have released yourself from a stressful situation and are able to move freely in any direction you please.

 With practice, you will develop the capacity to maintain a steady mind through some of your more difficult moments, and you will be better equipped to appreciate your happier ones.